 Like most species of bettas, the imbellis is not compatible with a community tank.
 This is due to its territorial and aggressive nature.

 However, it is possible to pair the imbellis with others of its species.
-To reduce the chances Irving fighting and aggressive behavior a larger tank is recommended.
+To reduce the chances of in-fighting and aggressive behavior, a larger tank is recommended.
 This will ensure that enough space is given to the imbellis and reduces the chances of aggressive behavior.

 Peaceful, schooling species such as neon tetras are a good choice.
 Bottom feeders, like plecos, can be tolerated by most betta fish.
 Always monitor behavior to confirm compatibility.

 The Betta Imbellis has a tail that resembles the plakat betta type.
 Typically, the imbellis will have a metallic color, ranging in green, blue, and red.

-When fully mature, the Betta imbellis will reach be 5 to 6 centimeters long, or 2 to 2.4 inches.
+When fully mature, the Betta imbellis will reach be 5 to 6 centimeters long, or 2 to 2.5 inches.
 It takes males about a year to become fully mature, while females will reach maturity within 6-7 months.
 Growth rates are highly affected by overall water quality and diet.

 The Betta imbellis is sexually dimorphic which means that males and females tend to have slight variation in colour and size.
 Typically, males are more colourful and have bigger finnage.

 In general, the imbellis will live between 3 to 5 years.
 To increase the lifespan of your betta fish, provide an adequate environment for your fish.